Employees wake up guests after automatic alarms fail

 codes in the nation.
 The codes have evolved primarily because

-killed 87 and injured 650.
-Three months later a fire at the
+that killed 87 and injured 650.
+Three months later a fire

-Las Vegas Hilton killed eight, prompting changes in building
+at the Las Vegas Hilton killed eight, prompting changes

 The Gold Strike is inspected quarterly by two private businesses